-I think there is a tendency to look back on the past with rose coloured glasses – they everything back then was wholesome and better than the toxic society we find ourselves in…
+I think there is a tendency to look back on the past with rose coloured glasses – everything back then was wholesome and better than the toxic society we find ourselves in.
+Nope, not true.

-Well, I’ll get to the point – here is the plot of Benji -the rich kids that feed Benji get kidnapped, BOUND and GAGGED, and held in the abandoned house where Benji lives with his girlfriend (a sassy sultry Shitzu).
+Well, I’ll get to the point.
+Here is the plot of Benji.
+The rich kids that feed Benji get kidnapped, BOUND and GAGGED, and held in the abandoned house where Benji lives with his girlfriend (a sassy sultry Shitzu).
 There is a ransom note and angry bad guys.
 Well, the questions started from my sensitive son –“Why are the kids tied up daddy?”
 “Are they crying because the angry bad man has a gun?”
 “Is he going to shoot them?”
-“Why did the bad man kick Benji’s girlfriend – is she dead?”
+“Why did the bad man kick Benji’s cat girlfriend – is she dead?”

-BaNG - Fast forward button – I’m out… The 90 minute movie became 40 minutes pretty fast.
-But while I’m fast forwarding, on screen there are rapid glimpses of Benji’s thoughts – from the gun brandishing bad guy, the kick of his Girlfriend to the bound and gagged children… it was awful, I don’t want my children to EVER think about being kidnapped and held at gunpoint – let alone relying on a dog to save them.
+Bang – fast forward button – we are out of here.
+The 90 minute movie became 40 minutes pretty fast.
+But while I’m fast forwarding, on screen there are rapid glimpses of Benji’s thoughts – from the gun brandishing bad guy, the kick of his girlfriend to the bound and gagged children.
+It was awful, I don’t want my children to EVER think about being kidnapped and held at gunpoint – let alone relying on a dog to save them.
 I’m their hero dammit.